Interim Executive Productivity Tips

 How to increase productivity is a task that has pestered managers for centuries.
 It’s not a matter of getting the best talent, but rather getting the most out of your talent.
 Using some tried and tested productivity tips, you can help your employees achieve the most they can.

 This might sound contrary to what you’d expect, but working on a tighter schedule helps boost productivity.
-Henry Ford was one of the first management pioneers to notice that less work hours produced more results and introduced the 40 hour work week we all abide by today.
-He decreased work days per week from 6 to 5 and hours from 10 to 8 per day producing a significant increase in results.
+Henry Ford was one of the first management pioneers to notice that fewer work hours produced more results and introduced the 40 hour workweek we all abide by today.
+He decreased workdays per week from 6 to 5 and hours from 10 to 8 per day producing a significant increase in results.